-The smaller towns and settlements will accommodate a limited amount of the Queenstown Lake's future growth through infill development and expansion within areas already zoned for urban development.
+The smaller towns and settlements will accommodate a limited amount of the Queenstown Lake's future growth through infill development and expansion within those areas already zoned in the District Plan for urban development.

-The growth enabled by the District Plan means some smaller settlements will change signficantly over the next 30 years.
+The growth enabled by the District Plan means some smaller settlements will change significantly over the next 30 years.
 Cardrona has the potential to develop as an alpine resort, becoming an important focus for visitor activities.
 Kingston, Luggate and Hāwea will continue to transition from holiday settlements into small towns with more permanent residents.